 The male pattern baldness (MPB) form of androgenetic alopecia (there is also a female pattern baldness) accounts for more than 95% of hair loss in men.
 By age 35, two-thirds of American men will have some degree of appreciable hair loss and by age 50 approximately 85% of men have significantly thinning hair.
 About 25% of men who suffer from male pattern baldness begin the process before they reach 21.

-Contrary to societal belief, most men who suffer from male pattern baldness are extremely unhappy with their situation and would do anything to change it.
-Hair loss affects every aspect of their life.
-It affects interpersonal relationships as well as their professional life.
+Hair loss can significantly affect a man's interpersonal relationships as well as their professional life.
 It is not uncommon for men to change their career paths because of hair loss.
+Learn about the different male pattern baldness treatment options currently available.

 For more information, see: